khanonjs/khanon.js-website/public/docs/5-using-mesh-interface.md

 A mesh counts with many transform properties and methods, all of them shortcuts to the actual babylon mesh properties.
 You can find them in the [MeshInterface](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html) documentation.

+Use [`setEnabled`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#setEnabled) to enable or disable the sprite.

 # Using the property decorator

 If you don't need to use the mesh lifecycle and you don't need to reuse it from different classes, you can create a mesh from a decorated property within the class that is going to use it.
 A mesh defined in a class property is evaluated to a [MeshConstructor](https://khanonjs.com/api-docs/types/decorators_mesh.MeshConstructor.html) on app start.
 Property meshes can be created in scenes, scene actions, scene states, actors, actor actions, actor states, and particles.